adam-rms/adam-rms/README.md

 `/docs`|Public Facing Marketing & Documentation Website|[Docs](/docs)
 `/assets`|*Logos/Marketing Assets*|

 [VSCode](https://github.com/microsoft/vscode) is recommended for development, and debug profiles are provided for all three applications.
-Be sure to run `npm install` in each directory first before attempting to use run them.
+Be sure to run `npm install` first before attempting to use run them.

 ## The Stack